swarmstack/errbot-docker/README.md

 docker stack deploy -c docker-compose-swarmstack.yml errbot
 ```

+If you need to use a backend other than those already provided by [swarmstack/errbot-docker](https://github.com/swarmstack/errbot-docker), see ADDING YOUR OWN BACKENDS (above).

 After performing these commands, you'll need to follow the CONFIGURATION section (above) with the bot via direct channel on your social network client.
 This will configure the Webserver and install the alerrtmanagerr webhook receiver plugin to Errbot, in order to receive Alertmanager webhooks.
 You'll also install the PromQL plugin to run queries against your Prometheus instance.
-The commands should all run as documented in the CONFIGURATION section above.
+The commands should all run as-documented for swarmstack users.

 ---